Health Resources

 • The urticaria is accompanied by throat swelling or breathing difficulties.

-• There is a loss of consciousness.
+• There is loss of consciousness.

 • You suspect a specific trigger and wish to confirm it through tests.